-17.2.3.6 RXVECTOR RCPI
+17.2.3.6 RXEND.indication parameter RCPI

 The allowed values for the RCPI parameter are in the range 0 to 255, as defined in 17.3.10.7 (Received Channel Power Indicator Measurement).
 This parameter is a measure by the PHY of the received channel power.
 RCPI indications of 8 bits are supported.
 RCPI shall be measured over the entire received frame or by other equivalent means that meet the specified accuracy.